-5.7 When discussing sustainability the participants at both the Issues and Town Meetings emphasised the need to protect, enhance, maintain and encourage the current characteristics of the town.
+When discussing sustainability the participants at both the Issues and Town Meetings emphasised the need to protect, enhance, maintain and encourage the current characteristics of the town.
 Specifically the following Sustainable Objectives were adopted:

-- The existing environment (both landscape and built) will be protected and enhanced where possible; specifically - the existing open spaces within the town and the open spaces on the edges of the town will be preserved - links into the surrounding countryside in adjacent parishes will be maintained - the historic nature of the Conservation Area will be protected - the quality of the built environment will be maintained (Policies WS2 and WS5). - A balanced stock of housing sufficient to meet local housing needs within Woburn Sands will be maintained once the Parklands and Greens developments have been completed (Policies WS5, 6 and 7) - The number and variety of retail and service businesses will be maintained and expanded in line with demand.
+- The existing environment (both landscape and built) will be protected and enhanced where possible; specifically - o the existing open spaces within the town and the open spaces on the edges of the town will be preserved - o links into the surrounding countryside in adjacent parishes will be maintained - o the historic nature of the Conservation Area will be protected - o the quality of the built environment will be maintained (Policies WS2 and WS5). - A balanced stock of housing, with no significant increase in either the number or diversity will be maintained once the Parklands development has been completed (Policies WS5, 6 and 7) - The number and variety of retail and service businesses will be maintained and expanded in line with demand.
 (Policy WS9) - The establishment of a limited number of employment opportunities for those who wish to work locally will be encouraged.
 (Policy WS8) - The existing recreational facilities will be preserved and, where possible, expanded.
 (Policy WS 12) - Community development will be encouraged through the promotion of community use of all the facilities in the town.
 (Policy WS12) - Access to a full range of first class educational provision will be encouraged.
 (PolicyWS10) - The welfare of the population will be promoted through the encouragement of community health and social services.
 (Policy WS11) - Public transport will be encouraged.
 (Policies WS14 and 15)